 Abraham, Isaac and Jacob

 The roll call resumes in verse 17, with Abraham’s most severe trial: “By faith Abraham, when God tested him, offered Isaac as a sacrifice.
-He who had embraced the promises was about to sacrifice his one and only son, even though God had said to him, ‘It is through Isaac that your offspring will be reckoned’” (verses 17-18, referring to Gen. 21:12 and 22:1-18).
+He who had embraced the promises was about to sacrifice his one and only son, even though God had said to him, ‘It is through Isaac that your offspring will be reckoned’” (verses 17-18, referring to Genesis 21:12 and 22:1-18).

 Abraham could not see how God would keep his promise, but in faith he did what God told him to do.
-He did not know how God would do it, but he guessed at one possibility: “Abraham reasoned that God could even raise the dead” (Heb.
-11:19).
+He did not know how God would do it, but he guessed at one possibility: “Abraham reasoned that God could even raise the dead” (Hebrews 11:19).
 Abraham himself had once been “as good as dead” (verse 11); the same God who gave him life could also give Isaac life.
-When Abraham took Isaac up the mountain, he told his servants that “we” will return (Gen. 22:5); he did not expect Isaac to stay dead.
+When Abraham took Isaac up the mountain, he told his servants that “we” will return (Genesis 22:5); he did not expect Isaac to stay dead.

 As the story turns out, however, God provided a substitute sacrifice (just as he later provided his own Son as a substitute for us), and Hebrews concludes: “and so in a manner of speaking he did receive Isaac back from death.”
 In Abraham’s mind, Isaac was as good as dead, but he was rescued from it.

 The author has given many details about Abraham; now he picks up the pace with a rapid-fire summary of three descendants: “By faith Isaac blessed Jacob and Esau in regard to their future.
 By faith Jacob, when he was dying, blessed each of Joseph’s sons, and worshiped as he leaned on the top of his staff.
-By faith Joseph, when his end was near, spoke about the exodus of the Israelites from Egypt and gave instructions concerning the burial of his bones” (Heb.
-11:20-22, referring to Gen. 27:27-40; 48:10-20;50:25).
+By faith Joseph, when his end was near, spoke about the exodus of the Israelites from Egypt and gave instructions concerning the burial of his bones” (Hebrews 11:20-22, referring to Genesis 27:27-40; 48:10-20;50:25).

 Isaac and Jacob believed in the promise of God, and passed it on to their children.
 Jacob, blind and on his deathbed, blessed Ephraim and Manasseh — acting on faith, not sight.
 Joseph also acted on the promise that God gave Abraham.
 Although Joseph was prince of Egypt, he knew that his descendants would later move to Canaan, and so he directed that his bones should also be moved.
+It was a reminder to the Israelites that Canaan was the land God promised to them.

 Things to think about